rthaiva1/Space-game-online-score-IOS/README.md

 # Get_Score
 # Astroid Game
 This IOS application is built on spritkit, this is a space game where we have a player, villian The game is about player trying to destroy the enemies

 Description:-
+The menu gives an option to start a new game and display the highscores, if you click on high scores you will get list scores updated on my sql server.

 So the one in yellow at bottom is our player and villian's will be coming continously to destroy our player

 Player special abilities:-